Axioms for Automated Market Makers: A Mathematical Framework in FinTech and Decentralized Finance: Examples of AMMs

 \section{Examples of AMMs}

 Within this section we wish to explore a number of different AMMs.
 Within Section~\ref{sec:examples-real}, we will summarize a number of AMMs that exist in practice; the detailed mathematical representations of these AMMs are provided within Appendix~\ref{sec:current-amm}.
+All such results have been empirically validated through reference to the applicable white papers and documentation.
 A summary of the axioms satisfied by these real-world AMMs is provided within Table~\ref{table:amm}.
 Within Section~\ref{sec:examples-sum}, we construct a novel generalized AMM structure; we use that structure to provide a new concentrated liquidity swap structure which has strong theoretical stability properties.
 We wish to remind the reader that many of the AMMs presented below, and detailed in Appendix~\ref{sec:current-amm}, are often characterized as the exponential of the utility functions provided herein; as the definition of the swap values $\X,\Y$ are based on relative utilities, this exponentiation does not impact the implementation, only the description, of the AMM.